-&lt;sup>10This extreme conclusion is a consequence of debt neutrality.
+10This extreme conclusion is a consequence of debt neutrality.
 If the level of period 1 debt modestly affects period 2 income or income, period 1 services will be less than fully debt financed.
 However, only in cases where there are extreme non-neutrality would an individual who expects to earn below average income in period 2 prefer balanced budgets in both period to first period debt.

-&lt;sup>11Vaughn and Wagner (1992) argue that all the various approaches to debt can be combined into single unified theory.
-This can easily be done here by adding electoral uncertainty to the Buchanan-Roback model.
-However, such a combined model would not serve the purpose of this paper which is to demonstrate how choice settings affect the politics of debt finance.
+11Vaughn and Wagner (1992) argue that all the various approaches to debt can be combined into single unified theory.
+This can easily be done here by adding electoral uncertainty to the Bu-

-- b.
-Or, some other voter set tax and expenditure policies in period 2, given fiscal obligations (debt or surplus) adopted in period 1. - c.
-Let $\alpha$ be the probability of the first electoral scenario and (1- $\alpha$ ) be the probability of the second. - d.
+- i.
+Suppose there are two possible political outcomes in period two. a.The current median voter may get to decide public service in period 2 as well. - b.
+Or, some other voter set tax and expenditure policies in period 2, given fiscal obligations (debt or surplus) adopted in period 1. - c.Let α be the probability of the first electoral scenario and (1- α) be the probability of the second. - d.
 In this case the objective function of the median voter of period 1 becomes: